Spelling Rules – Phonics – Vowels – Dyslexia – More!

 2. Learn to Spell 500 Words a Day (6 volumes) Read more

 3. 100 Spelling Rules (Rare Spelling Rules) Read more

 4. The Compound Words (7,000 Words) Read more

 5. How to Teach Phonics - Teachers’ Guide Read more

 To teach reading phonics, start here.

 Dyslexia Ends: Dyslexia in reading, spelling, and in writing letters in reverse ends, after learning to spell and after slowing down to write words slowly.

 Logical Learning Style: Dyslexic persons are not learning disabled; they can learn but their learning style is a logical learning style.
 They can memorize the spelling of words after seeing the logic in the way words are spelled.
 Lee, a sixth grader, could not read or spell words but he learned to spell logically.
 See how Lee Learned to Read in a Week!

 Logical Learners become Poor Spellers: When no logical spelling rules are provided, logical learners are the ones who become poor spellers and soon after that, they are told they have dyslexia.
-Understanding dyslexia is the key to ending it and to preventing it before the 3rd grade!
+Understanding how people get dyslexia is half of the solution to ending it!

 Our 10 spelling rules books are designed for logical learners and they are guaranteed to end dyslexia in reading and in spelling, for children and adults.